Table of Contents

 - Career & Salary

-A CFMVA certification fills in a skills gap common with many financial analysts, especially those relatively new to the field.
-While these analysts have a degree, for practical purposes they often need more training before many employers will consider them.
-The FMVA certification shows top employers that the candidate has the skills necessary for the position to which they apply.
+A financial modeling/valuation analyst (FMVA) certification, designed and provided by CFIS, covers a skills gap in financial analyst training that is common with many financial analysts, especially those relatively new to the field.
+While these analysts have a degree, for practical purposes they often need more training before many employers will consider them a financial professional who is ready for the job, much less ready for career advancement in the real world.
+This world-class financial analyst certification shows top employers that the candidate has the skills necessary for the position to which they apply.
 It opens up many more career opportunities.

-Gaining certification via the FMVA is also convenient for the applicant.
-Rather than work at lower-level jobs and gain training that way, or taking more classes to gain an advanced degree – and rack up more student debt - FMVA certification allows you to obtain the knowledge you need in a carefully structured format.
+Gaining financial modeling/valuation analyst certification via this designation is also convenient for the applicant.
+Rather than work at a lower-level job and gaining full training on all topics that way, or taking more classes to gain an advanced degree – and rack up more student debt - FMVA certification allows you to obtain the knowledge you need in a carefully structured format with only months of study (generally about 100 hours worth).

-The Corporate Finance Institute (CFI) sets all course requirements for the FMVA.
-These courses are all approved for continuing professional education credits for CPA charter holders, making these certifications even more valuable for accountants.
+The CFI sets all course requirements for the FMVA and this financial analyst training experience.
+These courses are all approved for continuing professional education credits for CPA charter holders, making these certifications even more valuable for accountants and all kinds of financial professional.

 What Is a Financial Modeling and Valuation Analyst?

-A financial modeling and valuation analyst creates a spreadsheet, or model, of a company's expenses and earnings used for calculating how a future decision or happening may impact the organization.
-This modeling and valuation is used to analyze the way the stock price is affected by these decisions or events.
-It can help those in charge of a company’s decisions (the board or CEO), make those decisions with vital information on the future value of company stock, products, and more based on the current makeup of the market.
+This financial professional with a financial analyst certification creates a spreadsheet, or model, of a company's expenses and earnings used for calculating how a future decision or happening may impact the organization.
+This financial modeling/valuation is used to analyze the way the stock price is affected by these decisions or events.
+It can help those in charge of a company’s decisions (the board or CEO) in learning where exactly the company stands, make those decisions with vital information on the future value of company stock, products, and more based on the current makeup of the market.

 What Does a Financial Modeling & Valuation Analyst Do?